-\begin{prp} {\rm (\cite[7.4/3]{BLR90})} Let $A_{\eta}$ be an abelian variety over $k(\eta)$ with N\'eron model $A$, and let $G$ be a semiabelian $S$-scheme with connected fibers such that $G_{\eta}\simeq A_{\eta}$.
-Then the canonical morphism $G\to A$ (induced from the N\'eron mapping property) is an open immersion; it is an isomorphism between their identity components. \end{prp}
+\begin{prop} {\rm (\cite[7.4/3]{BLR90})} Let $A_{\eta}$ be an abelian variety over $k(\eta)$ with N\'eron model $A$, and let $G$ be a semiabelian $S$-scheme with connected fibers such that $G_{\eta}\simeq A_{\eta}$.
+Then the canonical morphism $G\to A$ (induced from N\'eron mapping property) is an open immersion; it is an isomorphism between their identity components. \end{prop}